ArduPilot/ardupilot_wiki/common/source/docs/common-radiolink-minipix.rst

 .. image:: ../../../images/minipix_dfu.jpg
     :target: ../_images/minipix_dfu.jpg

-Then follow the instructions on how to :ref:`load firmare onto ChibiOS boards <common-loading-firmware-onto-chibios-only-boards>`.
+Then follow the instructions on how to :ref:`load firmware onto ChibiOS boards <common-loading-firmware-onto-chibios-only-boards>`.

 .. warning::